$k$-Anonymity in Practice: How Generalisation and Suppression Affect Machine Learning Classifiers

 \subsection{Experimental Setup}

 \paragraph{Pre-processing and baselines} The first step includes the pre-processing of the data, \ie\ defining the generalisation hierarchies and performing one-hot encoding of categorical QIDs.
+In our experiments, we use only QIDs and the target variable while removing all other attributes to ensure that additional attributes that may be highly correlated with the target variable do not bias the results.
 For numerical QIDs we opted to use the mean value of the generalised interval to maintain $k$-anonymity.
 The data is randomly split into training~(70\%) and test~(30\%) sets.
 To establish the baselines, each of the investigated classifiers is initialised and then trained on the training set.
 The trained model is used to predict the target variable on the test set.
 Thereby, a non-anonymised baseline is calculated for the classification model.
 Additionally, we determined the zero-rule baseline~(ZRB) as the lower baseline in our study by evaluating a naive classifier which always predicts the most frequent class in the test set.
 We fixed the hyperparameters for each classifier across all experiments: For the linear SVM $C=1$, for $k$-NN the number of neighbours $k$ is set to 10, and for RF and XGBoost the number of individual decision trees is set to 300 and 100, respectively.

 \paragraph{Anonymisation} After establishing the baselines, the respective datasets are anonymised according to the chosen parameters (\ie\ the used algorithm and the value of $k$).
 The anonymised data are then split (with the same training/test split used in the non-anonymised setting) and used to train the model and predict the target variable as before.
 This is repeated for different anonymisation algorithms and parameters (multiple values of $k$ and degrees of suppression allowed).